-Vaccines protect people from life-threatening, preventable diseases.
+Vaccines protect individuals and the public from life-threatening, preventable diseases.
 Healthy individuals, as well as the most vulnerable, benefit from vaccinations.

-Learn about safe and unsafe injection practices, proper use and disposal of sharps, and potential risks and strategies to prevent injury or contamination.
+Nurses should be well-informed about safe and unsafe injection practices, including proper use and disposal, as well as understand potential risks and strategies to prevent injury or contamination.

-Healthcare-associated infections (HAI) occur among patients receiving treatment for other conditions.
-They can happen in any health care setting, including hospitals, surgical centers, ambulatory clinics, and long-term care facilities.
-Young children, the elderly, and people with compromised immune systems are most vulnerable.
-Other risk factors include long hospital stays, indwelling catheters, failure of health care workers to wash their hands, and overuse of antibiotics.
+Healthcare-Associated Infections (HAIs) are infections that patients get while receiving treatment for medical or surgical conditions.
+HAIs occur in all settings of care, including hospitals, surgical centers, ambulatory clinics, and long-term care facilities such as nursing homes and rehabilitation facilities.
+Some patients are at greater risk than others-young children, the elderly, and persons with compromised immune systems are more likely to get an infection.
+Other risk factors are long hospital stays, the use of indwelling catheters, failure of healthcare workers to wash their hands, and overuse of antibiotics.

-Understand warning signs, preventive measures, and operational best practices to prevent HAI in your health care setting.
+Understanding warning signs, preventative measures, and operational best practices are crucial to infection prevention for nurses in their healthcare setting.

 Long-term care facilities throughout the country often lack adequate IPC knowledge and resources.
 Nurses can affect positive change for these facilities in their own communities with the necessary implementation tools.